Cashper/CS2-Modded-Server/README.md

 ### Dynamically creates config files in plugin folder

 If a plugin creates a config file in the plugins folder where the dll is (i.e.: `/game/csgo/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json`) it will be deleted when the server starts as the `addons` folder is deleted to make sure old plugins are removed if I removed them.
 You need to copy this file and your changes to your `/custom_files/` folder so it merges it back in.
 You would put the example file in `/custom_files/addons/counterstrikesharp/plugins/disabled/Advertisement/advertisement.json` and every time the server starts it will merge it back in and you will have your changes.

-To generate this directory, you can run the `gcp.sh` script (if on Google Cloud), `install.sh` script on Linux once or on `win.bat` script on Windows where you extracted the mod zip and this is where you would put your custom modifications.

 ## Creating an online server